f5devcentral/f5-agility-labs-ddos/docs/class3/module1/lab1.rst

   detection of benign search engines such as Google and Bing.

-- On the Jumpbox desktop, SSH to the BIG-IP, it will log you in automatically as user ``root``
+- On the Jumpbox desktop, SSH to the BIG-IP, it will log you in automatically as user ``root``, using the shortcut.

-- Verify DNS by typing the following
+- Verify DNS by typing the following:

   ``nslookup api.f5silverline.com``

-- Type the following to verify the correct date setting:
+- Verify the Date by typing the following:

   ``date``